Wilhelman/Gunbird_P01/README.md

 ## Installation instructions

 Download the zip file and unzip it.
 Open the folder, execute the .exe and enjoy!*

-IMPORTANT: do not modify, change or add any folder or file as you might not be able to execute the game.
+_IMPORTANT: do not modify, change or add any folder or file as you might not be able to execute the game._

 ## Controls

 ## Changelist of all previous versions

 ## Team members

+_Altimira Bernat, Martí's responsability and Github account_

+QA
+Github account

+_García Subirana, Guillermo's responsability and Github account_

+Code
+Github account

+_Masó Garcia, Víctor's responsability and Github account_

+Management
+Github account

+_Termens Vázquez, Ariadna's responsability and Github account_

+Art/Design
+Github account

 FrozenSloth Studios